Computer and Uses of Computers

 Aunty was happy, and she started using the computer on her own and felt quite confident.

-“Call me whenever you have a problem; I will come running,” smiled Tej.
-“But beware, Aunty.
+“But be aware.
 One warning: don’t open unknown sites or click on any message sent by unknown people.”

 “All right, bye, Aunty.”